GmrezaH/devopsToolkit/kubernetes/kubespray-deployment/README.md

 ## Tested Versions

-The setup has been tested with the following versions, primarily on Red Hat-based distributions, though adaptable to other Linux distributions with minor changes:
+The setup has been tested with the following versions, primarily on Red Hat-based distributions, though adaptable to other Linux distributions with minor changes (See [Kubespray Kernel Requirements](https://kubespray.io/#/docs/operations/kernel-requirements)):

 | Component  | Version        |
 | ---------- | -------------- |